stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 # Developer office hours - Stripe Checkout

 [Checkout](https://stripe.com/checkout) creates a secure, Stripe-hosted payment page that lets you collect payments quickly.
 It works across devices and is designed to increase your conversion.
-The following guide covers our office hours session on August 10, 2020.
+The following guide covers our office hours session on September 10, 2020.

 > Learn how to integrate [Stripe Checkout](https://stripe.com/docs/checkout):
 >